faruksedik/python-expense-tracker/README.md

 In addition to these classes, the project includes an **__inity__.py** file to structure the project as a package and a **main.py** file that serves as the entry point for running the application.

+I also added an **example.py** to show that the classes and methods are working correctly

 This project is ideal for understanding how to structure Python code using classes and handling data in a clean, maintainable manner.

 ## Features